- See Sri Lankan elephants

 Day 6 Nuwara Eliya

 Dubbed ‘Little England’, the temperate climate here attracted British colonialists, the buildings are pure colonial-era with the odd dash of mock-Tudor fantasy.
 Explore as you please.
 Alternatively join either an optional early-morning trekking expedition to Horton Plains National Park to see the spectacular view from World’s End and the sambar deer and purple-faced langur monkeys, or a colonial architecture tour.
 Later learn about the life of tea pickers on a village visit.
 B, L, D

 Day 7 Nuwara Eliya to Ella to Udawalawe

-Take a scenic local train ride through the highlands from Nanu Oya to Ella, then continue past the tea plantations that cloak the mountains on to Udawalawe.
+Take a scenic local train ride through the highlands from Nanu Oya to Ella, then continue past the tea plantations that cloak the mountains on to Udawalawe, although please note that this train ride, and seats on the train, are subject to availability.
 Stay two nights at the locally rated 4-star Grand Udawalawe Safari Resort.
 This environmentally friendly hotel occupies a seven-acre site close to the Udawalawe National Park.
 Facilities include a restaurant, bar, gym and outdoor swimming pool.
 All 53 air-conditioned guest rooms have a satellite television, telephone, minibar, kettle, hairdryer and free Wi-Fi.
 B, L, D

 Day 8 Udawalawe